renudhakad/CodeAlpha_WebScraping_Analysis/README.md

 📌 Project Title:
 Web Scraping and Analysis of Online Bookstore Data

+Problem Statement / Objective:

+"To build a dataset of books from an online source through web scraping and analyze key insights such as price distribution, availability trends, and customer ratings to support decision-making for online book sales or inventory management."

 📝 Project Summary:

 In this project, I used web scraping techniques to collect data from an online bookstore.
 The dataset includes information about book titles, prices, availability status,